 As explained in the Gospel of Luke:

-While he was still speaking a crowd came up, and the man who was called Judas, one of the Twelve, was leading them.
-He approached Jesus to kiss him, but Jesus asked him, "Judas, are you betraying the Son of Man with a kiss?"
+47 While he was still speaking, a crowd appeared.
+He who was called Judas, one of the twelve, was leading them.
+He came near to Jesus to kiss him.
+48 But Jesus said to him, “Judas, do you betray the Son of Man with a kiss?”

-When Jesus' followers saw what was going to happen, they said, "Lord, should we strike with our swords?"
-And one of them struck the servant of the high priest, cutting off his right ear.
+49 When those who were around him saw what was about to happen, they said to him, “Lord, shall we strike with the sword?”
+50 A certain one of them struck the servant of the high priest, and cut off his right ear.

 As we learn in the Gospel of John, in John 18:1-14, the follower who used a sword to attack one of the men who had come to arrest Jesus was Peter, Simon Peter the Apostle.